Honors Program Handbook

 Registration Check List

 Upload the PDF version of your manuscript.
 Make sure that you leave yourself enough time to upload and register your thesis prior to the deadline.
 Depending on the size of your thesis, it may take some time to upload and then you will need to complete the registration process.
 Do not wait until the last minute to begin the upload/registration process.
-During the registration process, you will be asked to complete a thesis/essay agreement for Olin Library, indicate what your shortened title should be for the spine of the bound copy, order the total number of copies to be printed and bound, and approve charges to your student account.
-You are also required to submit an abstract at the time of registration.
-The abstract can be appended to the PDF of your thesis but you must also enter abstract text in a required field in the thesis registration screens.
-Once you’ve completed the electronic registration process, deliver any required reader copies of the completed manuscript in manila envelopes, each labeled per above.

 Registration Tips

-- IMPORTANT: Pay attention to the number of images you have and the overall size of your If your PDF file is very large in size, you may have difficulty uploading it to the thesis registration system.
+- IMPORTANT: Pay attention to the number of images you have and the overall size of your pdf.
+If your PDF file is very large in size, you may have difficulty uploading it to the thesis registration system.
 The image size in a document is often a primary reason that PDF files are very large.
 Please refer to PDF Tips and Troubleshooting on the Honors website for links to instructions on how to reduce the image sizes: www.wesleyan.edu/registrar/honors PDFtips.html

 - If you have supplemental files (images, sound, video) you may upload up to 4 supplemental files in the panels at the end of the registration screen.
 Supplemental files are optional.
-There is a 2 MB limit on these
+There is a 2 MB limit on these.

 - Generally, thesis registration problems are most often experienced by students who attempt to upload large, uncondensed media files such as performance recordings.
 If your thesis PDF is accompanied by a supplemental file that is very large, we recommend you upload and register the thesis PDF itself and then share your supplemental files with readers either via google drive or on a flash drive.
-The system will not upload files that exceed

 Late Submission of Theses